 Gines de Chocolateria – Centro Pasadizo de San Gines 11, Madrid Nearest Metro: Sol

 We had to post these treats we found in El Corte Ingles grocery section and another grocery store in Madrid.
 We were pleasantly surprised to find a ‘Filipinos’ brand in the cookies section.
 Being Filipinos, of course we had to get them and we stocked up.
 They were some sort of cookies shaped like little donuts covered in milk, dark or white chocolate.
 They were also cheap at a little over a Euro for a pack of 19 (what an odd set).
 They were actually pretty good and we ate a lot of them while touring Madrid.
 They were also great souvenirs to bring back to our friends and family.
 Everyone actually found it amusing.
 Like Girl Scout cookies, they tasted better after being in the refrigerator for awhile.
-For more information for anyone who understands Spanish, here is the website associated with this snack.

 Some thoughts and tips: